-The New Hall opened to great rejoicing on Thursday 6 December 1860.
-The shops closed at noon, and between 600 and 800 people were served tea (at 1s. a head) at 4.30 p.m., following a free concert of sacred music.
+The New Hall opened to public acclaim on Thursday 6 December 1860.
+Shops in town closed at noon, and between 600 and 800 people were served tea following a free concert of sacred music.

 In 1855, maintenance and management of the hall was handed over to 12 Trustees, six from the Mechanics’ Institute and six from the Dispensary Society.